VadenGrey/canOfBooks-frontend/README.md

 ## Change Log

-10-03-2022 3:00pm - Application now has a fully-functional Heroku server
+10-03-2022 2:40pm - Application now has a fully-functional Netlify deployment 10-03-2022 3:15pm - Application now displays books on a carousel

 ## Estimates